 She was called Victoria, because she had beaten us in battle, seven hundred years before, and she was called Gloriana, because she was glorious, and she was called the Queen, because the human mouth was not shaped to say her true name.
 She was huge, huger than I had imagined possible, and she squatted in the shadows staring down at us, without moving.

 The Narrator and his Friend aren’t so much begrudging gumshoes so much as classic Doyle detectives.
 They use deduction to track a murderer, and trust in their reason ad attention to detail to guide them to the correct answers.
 To say much more would spoil the story, so I’ll simply urge you to go read it.
 “A Study in Emerald” was originally written for a collection called Shadows Over Baker Street, a collection of stories combining the worlds of Arthur Conan Doyle and H. P. Lovecraft, has since appeared in Gaiman’s collection Fragile Things, but you can read it online as a Victorian-themed broadsheet here.
 And once you’ve finished it, you can check out the Lovecraft Reread’s take on the story here! —Leah Schnelbach

 Honorable Mention: Dirk Gently (Dirk Gently’s Holistic Detective Agency)

 Honorable mention to Dirk Gently, who emphatically does not believe in the supernatural.
 He thinks the whole thing an elaborate con, but that doesn’t seem to change the fact that remarkable things keep happening around him… so that makes him begrudging, in his own naysay-ish way.
-Besides, if “holistic” detecting isn’t its own brand of paranormal investigation, then I don’t know what is. —Emily Asher-Perrin
+Besides, if “holistic” detecting isn’t its own brand of paranormal investigation, then I don’t know what is. —Emmet Asher-Perrin

 Who are your favorite begrudging supernatural gumshoes?
 Let us know in the comments!